-Regarding risk management, the Risk Management Subcommittee, chaired by the president, periodically identifies and evaluates risks
+Regarding risk management, the Risk Management Subcommittee, chaired by the president, periodically identifies and evaluates risks to be addressed.

 In addition, metrics & targets are set to achieve one environmental target (CO2 emissions reduction) while Scope 1 and 2 CO2 emissions are quantified to disclose our environmental performance.